imjoy-team/ImJoy/web/public/docs/api.md

 ### `api.showSnackbar(...)`
-Shows a quick message with a snackbar and disappear in a few seconds.
+Shows a quick message with a snackbar and disappears after the specified duration (in seconds).

 ``` javascript
 api.showSnackbar('processing...', 5)